The Mavericks: History

-Musical career

 19921993: From Hell to Paradise

 Due to the independent album's success throughout the Miami music community, the band was invited to perform for a showcase in Nashville, Tennessee, at which talent scouts for major country music labels were present.
 One of these labels, MCA Nashville, signed the band in May 1991.
 According to Colin Larkin in the Virgin Encyclopedia of Country Music, the band was signed before they had finished their soundcheck.
-Peeler was fired from his role as guitarist in October 1991 due to concerns from the other three band members and their then-manager that his playing was not suitable for a country music band.
+Peeler was fired from his role as guitarist in October 1991 due to concerns from the other three band members and their then-manager Frank Callari that his playing was not suitable for a country music band.
 He was replaced by David Lee Holt, a session musician who had also played for Joe Ely and Carlene Carter.
-After Holt Joined, the band began recording their first MCA album From Hell to Paradise at Miami-based Criteria Studios late in 1991.
+After Holt joined, the band began recording their first MCA album From Hell to Paradise at Miami-based Criteria Studios late in 1991.
 Malo wrote the title track, which was about his parents emigrating from Cuba to the United States.
 He co-produced it with guitarists Richard Bennett and Steve Fishell, both of whom also played on the album.
 The album was released in May 1992 and charted one single a month later: a cover of Hank Williams' "Hey Good Lookin'", which the band took to number 74 on Billboard Hot Country Songs.
 Sandra Schulman of the South Florida Sun-Sentinel wrote that this album "reflected their Miami roots with social issues of homelessness and immigrant rights shoehorned in with the boot-kicking country ballads".
-Rating it "B+", Alanna Nash of Entertainment Weekly wrote that "Some of the group’s writing could use a finer bead, but the Mavericks earn major points for integrating the hillbilly heart of the masters with the consciousness and muscle of the contemporary generation."
+Rating it "B+", Alanna Nash of Entertainment Weekly wrote that "Some of the group's writing could use a finer bead, but the Mavericks earn major points for integrating the hillbilly heart of the masters with the consciousness and muscle of the contemporary generation."

 Holt quit the band after only one album.
 Dale Martin, music reviewer for The Victoria Advocate, attributed Holt's departure to "friction of some sort".
 Conversely, Karen Essex of New Country magazine stated that Holt left amicably.
 After leaving The Mavericks, Holt would become a founding member of the blues rock band Storyville.
 In 1993, The Mavericks chose Bill Dwyer to fill in on lead guitar while on tour in Europe.
 Reynolds told Mike Cooper of The Hard Report in July of that year that the band did not yet know who would replace Holt.